Sunday morning Prep Rally (1/9/22)

-DENVER — Miss the Sunday (January 9) morning Prep Rally?
-Don't worry, because you can watch it here!
+DENVER — Don't worry if you missed the Sunday (January 16) morning Prep Rally because you can watch it here!

-We're heading outside for this one despite the cold winter weather.
-That because this week we got to enjoy the Palmer Lake Outdoor Classic -- the first pond hockey game in CHSAA history.

-The game was between Lewis-Palmer and Cheyenne Mountain, but did not officially count in terms of standings.
+9NEWS Prep Sports Reporter Scotty Gange brings us the best high school sports action from around the state as Colorado continues the winter season!

 >>Be sure to check back for more high school sports coverage on the Sunday morning Prep Rally!